abhirupmjdr/CS6910_A1/README.md

 #### 4. What is copy.js?

-It is not related to the Deep Neural Netowrk model, it is a script file which allows us to add a copy a button in the markdown (i.e readme.md) file to copy with a single click.
-Although it is supported by most of the browsers but still for safety reason to work almost with all browsers I have added it
+It is not related to the Deep Neural Netowrk model, it is a script file which allows us to add a copy a button in the markdown (i.e. readme.md) file to copy with a single click.
+Although it is supported by most of the browsers but still for safety reason to work almost with all browsers I have added it.